Popgun-Labs/PopGen/README.md

 and representation learning.
 It aims to provide high quality reference implementations, evaluation code and reusable model components.

 PopGen is still a young project.
-While the included modules have been validated on internal research projects, we can't guarantee they are completely bug free.
-More modules and example code will be added in coming months.
+More code examples and modules will be added over the coming months.

 ## Example Experiment